Healthcare at the right time and place

 Community Paramedics conduct post-surgical follow-up visits.
 These may include assessments, vital signs, wound care, IV hydration, pain management, post-operative education, medication reconciliation, lab draws and EPOC point of care testing.
 There is efficient communication with the referring provider.

-Community Paramedics work with mental health teams to address a customer’s medical issues, administer depot injections of anti-psychotics and provide additional check-ins and points of support for people dealing with mental health concerns.
+Community Paramedics work with mental health teams to address a patient’s medical issues, administer depot injections of anti-psychotics and provide additional check-ins and points of support for people dealing with mental health concerns.

 Community Paramedics works with community partners to address social determinants of healthcare: food insecurity, transportation, insurance assistance, housing, mental health, substance abuse and chemical dependency, senior services, children services and employment assistance.